-21 b.
-As an alternative to or in addition to any other sanctions provided by law for violations of P.L.1965, c.173 (C.34:11-4.1 et 22 23 seq.), when the Commissioner of Labor and Workforce 24 Development finds that an employer has violated any provision of 25 that act or of P.L., c.
-(C.)(pending before the Legislature 26 as this bill), or taken any retaliatory action against the employee in 27 violation of subsection a. of this section, the commissioner is 28 authorized to assess and collect administrative penalties, up to a 29 maximum of \$250 for a first violation and up to a maximum of 30 \$500 for each subsequent violation, specified in a schedule of 31 penalties to be promulgated as a rule or regulation by the 32 commissioner in accordance with the "Administrative Procedure 33 Act," P.L.1968, c.410 (C.52:14B-1 et seq.).
-When determining the 34 amount of the penalty imposed because of a violation, the 35 commissioner shall consider factors which include the history of previous violations by the employer, the seriousness of the 36 37 violation, the good faith of the employer and the size of the 38 employer's business.
-No administrative penalty shall be levied 39 pursuant to this section unless the Commissioner of Labor and 40 Workforce Development provides the alleged violator with 41 notification of the violation and of the amount of the penalty by 42 certified mail and an opportunity to request a hearing before the 43 commissioner or his designee within 15 days following the receipt 44 of the notice.
-If a hearing is requested, the commissioner shall 45 issue a final order upon such hearing and a finding that a violation 46 has occurred.
-If no hearing is requested, the notice shall become a 47 final order upon expiration of the 15-day period.
-Payment of the 48 penalty is due when a final order is issued or when the notice
+b.
+As an alternative to or in addition to any other sanctions provided by law for violations of P.L.1965, c.173 (C.34:11-4.1 et when the Commissioner of Labor and Workforce Development finds that an employer has violated any provision of that act or of P.L., c.
+(C.)(pending before the Legislature as this bill), or taken any retaliatory action against the employee in violation of subsection a. of this section, the commissioner is authorized to assess and collect administrative penalties, up to a maximum of \$250 for a first violation and up to a maximum of \$500 for each subsequent violation, specified in a schedule of penalties to be promulgated as a rule or regulation by the commissioner in accordance with the "Administrative Procedure Act," P.L.1968, c.410 (C.52:14B-1 et seq.).
+When determining the amount of the penalty imposed because of a violation, the commissioner shall consider factors which include the history of previous violations by the employer, the seriousness of the violation, the good faith of the employer and the size of the employer's business.
+No administrative penalty shall be levied pursuant to this section unless the Commissioner of Labor and Workforce Development provides the alleged violator with notification of the violation and of the amount of the penalty by certified mail and an opportunity to request a hearing before the commissioner or his designee within 15 days following the receipt of the notice.
+If a hearing is requested, the commissioner shall issue a final order upon such hearing and a finding that a violation has occurred.
+If no hearing is requested, the notice shall become a final order upon expiration of the 15-day period.
+Payment of the penalty is due when a final order is issued or when the notice 1 2 becomes a final order.
+Any penalty imposed pursuant to this

-1 becomes a final order.
-Any penalty imposed pursuant to this 2 section may be recovered with costs in a summary proceeding 3 commenced by the commissioner pursuant to the "Penalty 4 Enforcement Law of 1999," P.L.1999, c.274 (C.2A:58-10 et seq.).
-5 Any sum collected as a fine or penalty pursuant to this section shall 6 be applied toward enforcement and administration costs of the 7 Division of Workplace Standards in the Department of Labor and 8 Workforce Development.
+3 section may be recovered with costs in a summary proceeding

+4 commenced by the commissioner pursuant to the "Penalty

+5 Enforcement Law of 1999," P.L.1999, c.274 (C.2A:58-10 et seq.).